pycom/pycom-documentation/chapter/gettingstarted/connection/instructions.md

 {% endif %}
 {% if module=="LoPy" or module=="SiPy" or module=="WiPy" %}
-## Deepsleep current issue
+## Deep Sleep current issue

-The LoPy, SiPy and WiPy 2.0 experience an issue where the modules maintain a high current consumption in deep sleep mode.
+The LoPy, SiPy, and WiPy 2.0 experience an issue where the modules maintain a high current consumption in deep sleep mode.
 This issue has been resolved in all newer products.
 The cause for this issue is the DC to DC switch mode converter remains in a high performance mode even when the device is in deep